 Sections of an aqueduct on the road to Acre

 The rest of my road lay along a fine plain laid out in fields of pasture and of ploughed land sown with wheat and barley the former of which predominated.
 On this plain I saw several remains of ancient walls and another small granite column was standing on a low mountain to the left.
 About an hour and a half before reaching the city I saw to my left large remains of a Roman aqueduct of which also several arches were standing near its walls.
+Turner

 Western Land Walls

 The city as I approached it looked excessively beautiful.
 It is surrounded with a fosse and a wall on which cannon are planted peeping through embrasures at regular intervals and trees rising above it from the inside.
 The ground immediately before it is planted with orange, lemon, palm trees under which were feeding camels, oxen, horses and goats.
-W. Turner
+Turner

 Land Gate: (left) external view; (right) seen from the town to show its typical elbow-shaped design (see Bab el-Jedid at Tunis)

 The walls which impressed Turner were very new as they were rebuilt by Ahmed al-Jazzar, Ottoman governor of Acre after the 1799 failed French siege of the town.
-The defenders of Acre were helped by a British fleet which seized the French siege artillery which was shipped from Egypt, so Turner wrote: The present fortifications which I look on with delight as glorious memorials of the valour of my countrymen consist of a double wall of which the inner one was added by Djezzar after the retreat of Buonaparte. (..)
+The defenders of Acre were helped by a British fleet at the orders of Sir Sidney Smith which seized the French siege artillery which was shipped from Egypt, so Turner wrote: The present fortifications which I look on with delight as glorious memorials of the valour of my countrymen consist of a double wall of which the inner one was added by Djezzar after the retreat of Buonaparte. (..)
 These new walls built from plans given by English engineers have been surrounded by the present Pasha with a fosse about fifty feet wide into which the sea may be easily introduced.

 (left) Bastion protecting the Land Gate; (right) sentry boxes on the walls

-Al-Jazzar was one of many provincial governors who in the late XVIIIth century, similar to Ali Pacha of Tepeleni, profited from the weakness of the central Ottoman government to establish a personal and ferocious rule on the territories they were appointed to.
-Djezzar Pasha seized all the houses in Acre except about a hundred whose inhabitants were Turks who made complaint to Constantinople and obtained a firman (a decree) for the restitution of their miserable hovels. (..)
+Al-Jazzar was one of many provincial governors who in the late XVIIIth century, similar to Ali Pacha of Tepeleni, profited from the weakness of the central Ottoman government to establish their personal rule on the territories they were appointed to.
+Djezzar Pasha seized all the houses in Acre except about a hundred whose inhabitants were Turks who made complaint to Constantinople and obtained a firman for the restitution of their miserable hovels. (..)
 The fish brought to Acre, generally very abundant, is subject to a heavy duty of a third of the price to the Pasha. (..)
 In the country round Acre oppression is carried to its highest pitch.
 Every thing, even the straw, is taken from the peasants who in consequence will not cultivate the ground more than they are absolutely forced to do and prefer gaining a miserable livelihood by bringing to the towns wood and water on which alone there are no duties to be paid.
-W. Turner
+Turner